daveplsno/pinger/README.md

-pinger
+# pinger

-it pings

-it records

-but at the moment it does not do much else
+it pings, it records, it doens't do anything else

-eventually it might ping and graph
+eventually it might also graph

 time will tell